 Nestle is linking family dinnertime with healthy relationships in a new TV and Web push for its Stouffer’s brand.

 Last year, Nestle recruited mommy bloggers and introduced them to Stouffer’s-branded meals.
-This year, however, the packaged-goods brand — a major player in the frozen-foods category, alongside brands like Heinz’s Smart Ones and ConAgra Food’s Healthy Choice — has extended the campaign to include an online component where consumers can track the dinnertime routines of five families.
+This year, however, the packaged goods brand—a major player in the frozen foods category, alongside brands like Heinz’s Smart Ones and ConAgra Food’s Healthy Choice—has extended the campaign to include an online component where consumers can track the dinnertime routines of five families.

 Nestle, which also makes Lean Cuisine, is encouraging consumers to get into their own routine via a daily log at www.letsfixdinner.com.
-“We are passionate about promoting the power of the dinner table to create short- and long-term benefits for families,” said Stouffer’s marketing director Brett White in a statement.
+“We are passionate about promoting the power of the dinner table to create short- and long-term benefits for families,” Stouffer’s marketing director Brett White said in a statement.